 In the longer-term, giving your child a well-balanced diet with lots of fruit, vegetables and wholegrains is recommended.

-The most recent British Thoracic Society/Scottish Intercollegiate Guidelines Network on the management of asthma (that GPs and asthma nurses use) recommends that all children taking inhaled steroids for asthma have their height and weight checked at least annually, but if you think your child is putting on weight, don’t wait for this appointment.
+Guidelines recommend that all children taking inhaled steroids for asthma have their height and weight checked at least once a year, but if you think your child is putting on weight, don’t wait for this appointment.
 Speak to your GP or asthma nurse as soon as possible and they will talk you through some possible solutions.

 Whatever you do, though, don’t stop giving your child their prescribed steroids unless your doctor advises you to do so.
 If you do, your child’s asthma symptoms may come back and their risk of a potentially life-threatening asthma attack will go up.
 If you’re worried, remind yourself that health professionals only ever prescribe a medicine if the benefits outweigh the risks.